Jack Karwales: World War II

-Professional football
+Professional career

 In June 1946, Karwales was signed by George Halas to play for the Chicago Bears.
 He joined the Bears in August 1946 for their summer training camp in Collegeville, Indiana.
 According to some sources, Karwales played at the end position for the 1946 Chicago Bears team that won the NFL championship.
 Other sources do not list Karwales among the regular season roster of the 1946 Bears.
 A Chicago Daily Tribune article from September 1947 reported that Karwales had played with the Akron Bears in 1946.

 Karwales participated in training camp and pre-season for the Bears in the summer of 1947.
 He was released by the Bears on September 22, 1947, prior to the first game of the regular season.

 Karwales signed with the Chicago Cardinals on October 1, 1947.
 He played for the 1947 Cardinals team that compiled a 9–3–0 record and finished 1st in NFL West Division.

 Later years and family

 Karwales was hampered as a football player by bad knees and retired as a football player in 1948.
 He coached football at St. Louis University football for three years.
 He was an assistant coach for the Saint Louis Billikens under head coach Joe Maniaci.

 Karwales was married to Virginia Kailer.
 They had two daughters, Cathy O'Hara and Jill Fink.
-His brother, Felix Karwales, Jr., was a rookie pitcher for the Cleveland Indians in 1940 before being inducted into the U.S. Army.
+His brother, Felix Karwales Jr., was a rookie pitcher for the Cleveland Indians in 1940 before being inducted into the U.S. Army.
 Felix was injured in action in Germany in February 1945 and died in October 1949.

 Karwales became a co-owner of the Kailer-Youngquist Oldsmobile dealership in Chicago.
 The dealership was started by his father-in-law, Louis G. Kailer, who died on January 12, 1956.
 He later owned an Oldsmobile dealership named Karwales Olds, inc. located in Wheaton, IL.

 Karwales was a resident of Evanston, Illinois for approximately 50 years.
 He retired in 1983, and his wife died in January 1993.

 Karwales died on December 31, 2004, at the Bethany Retirement Community in Chicago.
 His funeral mass was held at St. Catherine Laboure Catholic Church in Glenview, Illinois.